 Over the years, residents have used their interests and creativity to create various “clubs” to expand the social dynamic of the program.
 Recent activities include a monthly “Dinner Club,” which mines the rich vein of Philadelphia’s restaurant culture to find reasonably-priced, excellent ethnic restaurants for an evening out; an annual ski trip; and a biweekly Crisis Center happy hour, to which all staff are invited.
 In addition, the outpatient department hosts a monthly “Group Supervision,” an informal and collegial event, where a third-year resident presents a case over dinner at the home of a resident or attending.
 The highlights of our year are the Departmental holiday party in December and the resident graduation party in June, which are attended by residents, faculty, staff and alumni.

-Taking call is one of many “joys” of residency that must be embraced, at least for the first three years of Psychiatry Residency at Temple.
-Two residents take call every night, an intern and an upper year.
+Two residents are on duty every night, an intern and an upper year.
+The upper year is on call while the intern is working according to the night float schedule.
 The intern’s primary responsibility is to address concerns of patients on the inpatient units and to do admissions.
 The upper year on-call runs the Crisis Response Center (CRC).
+There is an attending on call to address any questions or concerns which the residents might have, and moonlighters who see patients in the CRC.
 Sub-interns also take overnight call and usually help out in the CRC.
 Our call room has three separate rooms which are equipped with on-call necessities such as beds, desks, computers, phones, reference books.
 We also have a kitchenette with a full-size refrigerator, snacks and drinks stocked by the cafeteria, microwave ovens, coffee machine, etc.

 Temple College was founded in 1884 by Dr. Russell Conwell and became a University in 1907.
 Temple University is a comprehensive public university enrolling over 36,000 students in 300+ programs across 8 campuses.
 Currently more than $500 million is invested in renovating the main campus in Philadelphia.
 The student body, much like the urban environment of the city, is composed of diverse and enthusiastic individuals from all backgrounds and areas of the world.
 To learn more about Temple University, please visit www.temple.edu and www.collegeportraits.org/PA/TU.